What will the HNCLT project deliver?

 At a time of climate emergency when many new housing developments lack sustainable measures, the people of Hook Norton have generated an innovative community-led project of affordable homes that will have a positive impact on the environment and be fit for the future.

 The opportunity arose when Hook Norton Low Carbon (HNCL) identified a piece of neglected and overgrown land to the east of the Sports & Social Club (SSC) behind Bourne Lane, owned by Cherwell District Council (CDC).
 The council were approached and were keen to work with the community and HNLC on developing an affordable and sustainable housing project for those in need with a strong local connection.
+This map shows the location of the plot.

 The Low Carbon Hub in Oxford provided grant funding via the OxFutures programme for a feasibility study and an extensive round of community engagement and consultation took place from February 2018 to January 2020.
 For more information about the background to the development, see Our Consultation Process.